idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Start new project (New)** = Button.
 (Select language pair first, and then:) Click to start the creation of the new project.

-You will be asked to browse to a source document (or folder containing the source documents if you have checked the option "Multiple document project" in the Dashboard menu).
+You will be asked to browse to a source document (or folder containing the source documents if you have checked the option “Multiple document project” in the Dashboard menu).
 Alternatively, you can simply Drag and drop the document or folder on the Dashboard.

 This will open the New project configuration dialog (see below).